remarshal-project/remarshal/README.md

 The Local Date type can only be converted to JSON (as a string) and YAML.
 The Local Time type cannot be converted to any other format.
 Offset Date-Time and its equivalents can be converted between CBOR, MessagePack, TOML, and YAML.
-Keys of any date-time type are converted to string TOML keys.
-- Date and time types are converted to JSON strings.
+- The date and time types have no JSON counterpart.
+They are converted to JSON strings with the `--stringify` option.
 They cannot be safely roundtripped through JSON.
-- A YAML timestamp with only a date becomes a YAML timestamp or a TOML Local Date-Time for the midnight of that date.
-This means you cannot roundtrip every YAML document through Remarshal.

 ## Installation